permaweb/ao-cookbook/src/tutorials/getting-started/token.md

 ---

-# COMMIT - FEB 15, 2024 [WORK IN PROGRESS]
+# COMMIT - FEB 15, 2024 (17:08) [WORK IN PROGRESS]

 NOTES: This is a work in progress.
-Will be gamifyin' the verbiage and adding more screenshots/visuals Also, need to add the final steps for testing the token.
+Will be gamifyin' the verbiage.
+I've added a few screenshots, but I will be adding more infographic visuals.
+Also, need to add the final steps for testing the token.
 After that, the process of transferring a token to `Trinity` will be the conclusion of this module.

 <!-- ## Inscribing the Token's Essence